-- Beautifully dark and honest – Amazon
+- Beautifully dark and honest – Goodreads

 - Thoroughly brilliant – Amazon

-- I loved the characters
+- I loved the characters – Goodreads

-- A West Coast Canadian mystery that kept me on the edge of my seat
+- A West Coast Canadian mystery that kept me on the edge of my seat – Amazon

-- A gripping thriller which I couldn’t put down
+- A gripping thriller which I couldn’t put down – Goodreads

-Goodreads EBook Giveaway: starts May 25th – (Sorry, US only)
+Goodreads EBook giveaway (Sorry, U.S. only)

 Ask you librarian to order a copy!